 MUSIC IN THE DEPARTMENT OF FINE & PERFORMING ARTS

-The Music Program and the Department of Fine & Performing Arts are located in the Carl J. Murphy Fine Arts Center, which supports the departmental programs and brings cultural events to the College and the northeast corridor of Baltimore.
+The Music Program and the Department of Fine & Performing Arts are located in the Carl J. Murphy Fine Arts Center (MFAC), which supports the departmental programs while bringing cultural events to the University and the northeast Baltimore community.
 The centerpiece of the Murphy Center is the James H. and Louise Hayley Gilliam Concert Hall, with over 2,000 seats.
-With this fine facility, which also includes three other performance spaces and the James E. Lewis Museum of Art, Morgan's Music Program competes successfully with other music programs in the city, state and nation.

 The MFAC houses three additional performance spaces along with the James E. Lewis Museum of Art.
 Morgan students develop their skills through frequent performances in our world class venue preparing them for competitive arts careers throughout the nation and internationally.